 - Clothing Damage: Played Straight, but with an emphasis on the female characters and robots.

 - Continuity Porn: Lampshaded with the Continuity Police, who run around in between dimensions making sure each dimension's continuity isn't screwed up.

 - Disappeared Dad: Subverted — Weasel Boy's (and his adopted siblings) father is so busy being a rich shadowy government type that he hasn't been seen for years.
 But that's ok, cause he sent his receptionist home to fill in for him around the house and in the bedroom.
-No, really!
-It works, too.
-No, we're not making ''that'' up, either.

 - Distracted by the Sexy: Distraction Damsel's superpower gives her the ability to have a well-time Wardrobe Malfunction that stops villains (and everyoone else) their tracks.
 It works surprisingly well.

 - Enfante Terrible: Hell Kitty is a pre-teen who can beat up ANYONE in the setting, even the biggest of supervillains — to the point that if people notice her around, they'll stop fighting and find someplace safer.

 - Fossil Revival: Carrion raids a natural museum to reanimate the dinosaur skeletons, in aid of his nefarious plannote .